csteach424/csteach424.github.io/weekly_assignment.md

 summary: weekly assignment for COMP 424
 ---

+#### Week 13 - 19th November 2015

+* Review this week's [notes and material](/notes), which includes the class notes
+* Review this week's [bibliography](/bibliography) links and material
+* Please prepare your group's project presentation for Thursday 3rd December
+  * as detailed in previous classes, this presentation should be an outline of your final group project
+  * please consult the [coursework](/coursework) page for further details

 #### Week 12 - 12th November 2015

 * Review this week's [notes and material](/notes), which includes the class notes